 Santa Barbara close enough for a day trip destination.
 It’s best to get an early start if you are planning to go to Santa Barbara.
 When you arrive you will not be disappointed.
 Santa Barbara features a full list interesting attractions for every member of the family.
 If you are planning on spending the night in Santa Barbara consider taking the Pacific Surfliner and avoiding the weekend traffic.

 Catalina Island is a perfect destination for a Labor Day weekend adventure.
 If your idea of an island getaway is an outdoor experience, a good start to your adventure would be to take a glass bottom boat ride.
 It’s a great way to discover Catalina’s abundant marine life.

 Open Labor Day closed subsequent Mondays and Tuesdays.
 This is the largest county fair in the nation and offers an eclectic mix of world-class concerts, interactive exhibits, food, shopping, carnival rides and a lineup of arts, crafts, and agriculture.
+(Cancelled)

 This huge estate is about five miles inland and sits atop a hill overlooking the Pacific Ocean.
 Hearst Castle is surrounded by a 40,000-acre ranch some of which is still owned by the Hearst family.

 Labor Day Weekend Family Activities

 Long Beach Aquarium is a fun and affordable destination for Labor day weekend.
 View sea creatures from Southern California, Northern Pacific, and Tropical Pacific all in one place.
 Kids and adults will love the aquarium’s touch tanks and be amazed by Shark Lagoon and the Penguin Habitat.